mynameisi/sql_project/README.md

 	 3. `error_prone_date.sql` is for the 3rd question `On which days did more than 1% of requests lead to errors?` please refer to the SQL files for the detailed logic of each query.

+This site is built according to the [UDacity project rubric](https://review.udacity.com/#!/rubrics/277/view).

 ### Prerequisites

 - `python 2` or `python 3` is required for this project